 - How important is the expertise and technology of specific components to contribute towards achieving the overall goal of the program? - The extent to which the specific components are synergistic.
-What is the benefit of the association of the specific components into a single integrated program? - Is the total more than the sum of the parts?
+What is the benefit of the association of the specific components into a single integrated program? - Are any components less important to the overall program synergy than others? - If appropriate, is the plan for inclusion of input from a Scientific Advisory Board, or patient representatives, well thought out and potentially effective? - Is the total more than the sum of the parts?